nspcc-dev/neofs-spec/20-api-v2/session.md

 ### Message XHeader

 Extended headers for Request/Response.
-May contain any user-defined headers to be interpreted on application level.
+They may contain any user-defined headers to be interpreted on application level.

-Key name must be unique valid UTF-8 string.
+Key name must be a unique valid UTF-8 string.
 Value can't be empty.
 Requests or Responses with duplicated header names or headers with empty values will be considered invalid.